Wildlander-mod/Support/Docs/ModdingUltSky.md

 >- Adds a User craftable crafting table which you can move with your camp. (requires Wood, Nails, Iron hammer)
 >- Adds 4 new placeable beds, Linen Hammock, Coffin, White & red linen bedrolls.
 >- Adds a Simple Wooden bathtub (like you see in inn's) which you can move with you camp.  (requires Wood, Iron ingots, Beehive husks)
+>- Adds a Spinning Wheel which you can move with you camp.  (requires Wood, Iron Fittings)

 Install Instructions: